Back to blog

 Pay-as-you-go credits

 Newer platforms (Kraftr included) sell renders as credits.
 A 4K image typically costs around $1–$3 instant, half that in batch mode.
-No subscription, no expiration on credits, no penalty for a slow month.
+No subscription, paid credits never expire (the 10 free signup credits expire 30 days after sign-up — meant for a first test render), no penalty for a slow month.
 This rewards seasonal brands and anyone running collection drops rather than monthly catalog pushes.

 If you're shipping fewer than ~150 images per month, pay-as-you-go almost always wins.
 Above that, run the math against subscription tiers — but factor in the 50–80% of months you'll be below your cap.